In the Penal Colony: Synopsis

-The Officer begs the Traveler to speak to the current Commandant on behalf of the machine's continued use.
+The Officer begs the Traveller to speak to the current Commandant on behalf of the machine's continued use.
 The Traveler refuses to do so; he says he will not speak against the machine publicly and will instead give his opinion to the Commandant privately and then leave before he can be called to give an official account.
-Crestfallen that the Traveler has not been persuaded by his explanations and entreaty, the Officer frees the Condemned and sets up the machine for himself, with the words "Be Just" to be written on him.
+Crestfallen that the Traveller has not been persuaded by his explanations and entreaty, the Officer frees the Condemned and sets up the machine for himself, with the words "Be Just" to be written on him.
 However, the machine malfunctions because of its advanced state of disrepair; instead of its usual elegant operation, it quickly stabs the Officer to death, denying him the mystical experience of the prisoners he had executed.

-Accompanied by the Soldier and the Condemned, the Traveler makes his way to a tea house, in which he is shown the grave of the previous Commandant, who was not allowed to be buried in the cemetery.
+Accompanied by the Soldier and the Condemned, the Traveller makes his way to a tea house, in which he is shown the grave of the previous Commandant, who was not allowed to be buried in the cemetery.
 The gravestone, which is set so low that a table can easily be placed over it, bears an inscription stating the belief of his nameless followers that he will rise from the dead someday and retake control of the colony.
-The Traveler immediately goes to the harbor and finds someone to take him out to the steamer on which he is traveling.
+The Traveller immediately goes to the harbour and finds someone to take him out to the steamer on which he is travelling.
 He repels the efforts of the Soldier and Condemned to follow him.

+Reception

+Kurt Tucholsky reviewed the story in 1920 and found it "masterly" in how it "seemingly suppresses all inner feeling with such conscious energy and yet is thoroughly marked by the stamp of the author."
+He also wrote that it leaves a "faint taste of blood" in the reader's mouth.

-Major themes
+Style and themes

 As in some of Kafka's other writings, the narrator in this story seems detached from, or perhaps numbed by, events that one would normally expect to be registered with horror.
 Internal clues and the setting on an island suggest Octave Mirbeau's The Torture Garden as an influence.

+Kurt Tucholsky considered and rejected several "interpretations" including an allegory, a critique of military law systems, and a story about unlimited power.
+Mark Harman believes the story resists interpretation yet raises "ever pertinent questions" about punishment and justice, the relation of power and violence, colonialism, the lure of atavistic cults, and the troubles of well-intended interventions.

+Scholar Beth Benedix wrote that the story is eerily prophetic of the graphic violence of the holocaust and totalitarianism.
+Similarly Didier Pollefeyt wrote that story is a prophetic announcement of the twentieth century’s moral catastrophes.